Consumer Confidence and Its Impact on the Markets

 Using Consumer Confidence Data

 Consumer confidence data is an extremely important leading indicator for investors given its ability to predict consumer-spending patterns.
-These spending patterns can be useful predictors of everything from gross domestic product (GDP) growth to the effectiveness of monetary policy in combatting low unemployment and inflation.
+These spending patterns can be useful predictors of everything from gross domestic product (GDP) growth to the effectiveness of monetary policy in combating low unemployment and inflation.

 Here are a few common uses:

 - Leading Indicator: Consumer confidence indices can be used as a leading indicator for a broad economic turnaround, including resumed growth in GDP.

 - Policy Effectiveness: Consumer confidence can be used to gauge the effectiveness of a monetary policy, stimulus or other measures used by regulators to jumpstart growth.

 - Retail Sector: Consumer confidence is particularly important in the retail and luxury goods industries since their revenues are highly correlated with spending patterns.